AUNTIES ON THE ROAD

 Aunties On The Road

-Our collective is primarily funded by the Ontario Trillium Foundation’s Youth Opportunities Fund.
-We have also received funding from the Laidlaw Foundation, the Ontario Indigenous Youth Partnership Project, the Inspirit Foundation, the Samuel Connected North Youth Leadership Fund and the #RisingYouth Microgrant Program.
+Our Collective is currently funded primarily by the Indigenous Health Equity Fund from the Government of Canada and under the Stand Up project funded through Global Affairs Canada in partnership with Oxfam Canada.
+We are past recipients of funding from the Ontario Trillium Foundation’s Youth Opportunities Fund, the Laidlaw Foundation, the Ontario Indigenous Youth Partnership Project, the Inspirit Foundation, Indigenous Youth Roots grant projects, the Samuel Connected North Youth Leadership Fund and the #RisingYouth Microgrant Program.

 As an Indigenous grassroots organization, our funding flows through our organizational mentor Minwaashin Lodge: Indigenous Women’s Support Centre.